Fish Habitat Restoration - Off-Channel Techniques

-Fish Habitat Restoration (FHR) is a two-day comprehensive review of Fish Habitat Restoration techniques and standard methods, including a focus on restoring off-channel habitats.
-The FHR course includes a ‘tool box’ approach to the many phases of fish habitat restoration planning, design, implementation and monitoring/maintenance.
-The FHR program is developed and will be delivered by two of Canada’s preeminent DFO fish habitat restoration biologists, who bring a combined 65+ years of fish habitat restoration experience.
+Fish Habitat Restoration (FHR) - Off-Channel Techniques is a two-day comprehensive review of Fish Habitat Restoration techniques and standard methods, with a strong focus on restoring off-channel habitats.
+This FHR course includes a ‘tool box’ approach to the many phases of fish habitat restoration planning, design, implementation and monitoring/ maintenance.
+FHR Off-Channel Techniques is developed and delivered by two of Canada’s preeminent DFO fish habitat restoration biologists, who bring a combined 65+ years of fish habitat restoration experience.

-The Fish Habitat Restoration course includes classroom-based presentations, exercises, case-studies and field review of existing FHR projects where course participants will learn first-hand how to plan, construct, monitor, evaluate and maintain a wide variety of restoration projects.
+The course includes classroom-based presentations, exercises, case-studies and field review of existing FHR projects where course participants will learn first-hand how to plan, construct, monitor, evaluate and maintain a wide variety of restoration projects.

 Upon successful completion, participants will be able to: